open-guides/og-aws/README.md

 * Most customers use a few services heavily, a few services lightly, and the rest not at all.
 What services you’ll use depends on your use cases.
 Choices  differ substantially from company to company.
 * Just because AWS has a service that sounds promising, it doesn’t mean you should use it.
 Some services are very narrow in use case, not mature, are overly opinionated, or have limitations, so very few people use them.
 More on this next.
 * Many customers combine AWS with other non-AWS services.
 For example, legacy systems or secure data might be in a managed hosting provider, while other systems are AWS.
 Or a company might only use S3 with another provider doing everything else.
 However small startups or projects starting fresh will typically stick to AWS or Google Cloud only.
-* **Must-know infrastructure**: Most typical small to medium-size users will focus on the following services first.
+* **Must-know infrastructure:** Most typical small to medium-size users will focus on the following services first.
 If you manage use of AWS systems, you likely need to know at least a little about all of these.
 (Even if you don’t use them, you should learn enough to make that choice intelligently.)
     * [IAM](#security-and-iam): User accounts and identities (you need to think about accounts early on!)
     * [EC2](#ec2): Virtual servers and associated components, including:
         * [AMIs](#amis): Machine Images